MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wpuclosesockethandle.md

-If no error occurs,
+If no error occurs, [WPUCreateSocketHandle](nf-ws2spi-wpucreatesockethandle.md) returns zero.
-<a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wpucreatesockethandle">WPUCreateSocketHandle</a> returns zero.
 Otherwise, it returns SOCKET_ERROR, and a specific error code is available in <i>lpErrno</i>.